CodePushGo/website/src/content/blog/en/mobile-app-update-strategies-a-developers-checklist.md

 **Key Steps for Success**:

--   Use CI/CD pipelines and OTA update tools like GitHub Actions, Bitrise, and Capgo.
+-   Use CI/CD pipelines and OTA update tools like GitHub Actions, Bitrise, and CodePushGo.

 -   Run thorough tests across devices with platforms like AWS Device Farm.